beyzauzun-ai/ai-task-generator-flask/README.md

 # AI Task Generator (Flask + Gemini)

-An AI-powered task generator built with **Flask**, **JavaScript**, and **Gemini API**.
+✨ Generate smart tasks with AI and boost your productivity An AI-powered task generator built with **Flask**, **JavaScript**, and **Gemini API**.

 ### 🌐 Live Demo